North Park, Saskatoon: Location

 Within the Lawson Suburban Development Area (West Side), the neighbourhood of North Park is bordered by the south Saskatchewan River on the east and Warman Road which lay parallel to each other.
 33rd Street East to the south and Windsor Street demarks the northernmost limit.

 History

 There are some historic dwellings in North Park, as there was some development before World War II.
 Most of the construction of this area, however came to be in the decade after.

 The Municipal Railway opened January 1, 1913 and contributed considerably to the growth of North Park and other outlying districts.
 The South Saskatchewan River provided prime real estate with a view of the scenic Meewasin Valley.

-North Park with a rich and varied lifestyle and history is documented in this book: E.T.
+North Park's lifestyle and history are documented in the book The History of North Park by E.T.
 Pete Russell.
-'The History of North Park'.